 As a data science practitioner working with venture backed startups, I'm often running the first data science projects and setting up new functions in my clients’ organisations.
 This work will have a significant impact on the business, so it’s important that it goes well.
 I’ve developed an approach to managing projects to ensure they run smoothly.

 In these pieces I’ll show how my approach works and give examples for a three-month project.
-Projects typically take between three to twelve months, and I recommend clients start small.
+Projects typically take between three to twelve months, and I recommend that clients start small.
 I’ll describe the tasks and outcomes at each stage, how I manage common risks and challenges, and how I work with stakeholders.